xeaone/element/README.md

 ---
 ## Features

-- &#128118; Simple to learning if you know custom elements you know X-Element.
+- &#128118; Simple to learn if you know custom elements you know X-Element.

 - &#128230; Shareable A single class to build a single component or an entire app.